MicrosoftDocs/dynamics-365-project-operations/articles/time/time-entry-overview.md

 Project team members create and submit time entries for approval and the Project Approvers approve the entries.
 The project team member might recall a time entry for corrections.

-For information about how to create a time entry, submit or recall an entry, and other tools to help complete your reporting, see [Time Entry User Interface](ui-behavior-time.md).
+For information about how to create a time entry, submit or recall an entry, and other tools to help complete your reporting, see [Time entry user interface](ui-behavior-time.md).